 You can escape the room at Locked In Games, 2 Chapletown Road, Leeds, West Yorkshire, LS7 3AP.

 This isn’t your average fitness class.
 Indeed, aerial yoga will see you using hammocks instead of mats, as you try out a host of traditional yoga poses like the Sun Salutation and the Downward Facing Dog, but with the extra support of a hammock.
 It’s said to help you achieve a deeper muscle release, releasing tension and relaxing both body and mind.
-So if you fancy getting toned with their new and interesting workshops, try this out.
+So if you fancy getting toned with new and interesting workshops, try Paddy Aerial Yoga out.

 Paddy Aerial Yoga, Workhouse Fitness, Springfield Commercial Centre, Farsley, West Yorkshire, LS28 5LY.